 By Ron Scalzo

 But perhaps the creepiest scene in the entire movie, one that still baffles a lot of folks, is a seemingly throwaway scene towards the film’s conclusion in which the hotel starts ‘revealing’ itself to Shelley Duvall’s Wendy.
 Fleeing her insane husband after proving herself surprisingly handy with a baseball bat and a kitchen knife, Wendy starts to see the ghosts inhabiting the hotel.
-She climbs a staircase and stares into a room where a man in a dog costume appears about to get down (if ya know what I mean) and dirty with a man in a tuxedo.
+She climbs a staircase and stares into a room where a man in a dog costume appears about to get down and dirty with a man in a tuxedo.

-This is no Clifford The Big Red Dog costume, either (props to the costume department for giving me nightmares).
-The gone-in-a-flash scene is an allusion to the King novel in which a costume party is going on at the haunted Overlook, and the hotel’s owner (tuxedo guy) is getting it on with his homosexual lover (dog suit guy).
-Still, it’s the scene’s complete randomness that makes it traumatizing.
+This is no Clifford The Big Red Dog costume, either.
+The gone-in-a-flash scene is an allusion to the King novel in which a costume party is going on at the haunted Overlook, and the hotel’s owner (tuxedo guy) and his homosexual lover (dog suit guy) are in the throes of passion.
+The movie never references the party, making the scene completely random, and even more traumatizing.

-There’s so much to say about the style and scope of Kubrick’s film, not to mention the contributions of Steadicam inventor Garrett Brown and score composers Wendy Carlos and Rachel Elkland, that I’ll leave to the history books and the vast amount of information on The Shining’s Wikipedia page (a good read if you have a week or so to spare).
-The Shining is a visual and technical masterpiece and the film, once derided, is now considered a classic.
-It is one of my all-time favorite films, no less horror films, and the last of a dozen movies that truly scared the shit out of me.
+The style and scope of Kubrick’s film, not to mention the contributions of Steadicam inventor Garrett Brown and score composers Wendy Carlos and Rachel Elkland, make the movie an aesthetic masterpiece.
+Once derided, The Shining is now considered a classic.
+It’s one of my all-time favorite films, and the last of a dozen movies that truly scared the shit out of me.

 -Art by Rick Parker